 We value children’s individual growth and development and do our best to provide all students with the type of support that ensures their success.
 ISPP has Phnom Penh’s most comprehensive student support team, including an in-house speech therapist and a school psychologist.
-Our services are provided for students with mild learning difficulties who need support to succeed in the mainstream class.
+Our services are provided for students with moderate learning difficulties who need support to succeed in the mainstream class.
 Our programme is flexible and based on the particular needs of the students.
 Support may take on a variety of forms: one-on-one, small group or in-class.

 During the admissions process, parents must disclose all information and documentation relating to their child’s ability to successfully learn in a mainstream classroom.
 We review each student’s case individually to determine if our school can help them to succeed and we aim to be as inclusive as possible for children with diverse needs.

 Students who have emotional or social needs may also receive support or may be referred to an outside agency depending on the individual’s need.
 Please note that therapeutic services are limited in Cambodia.

-The application will require you to complete the immunisation history for each child, so please have these details ready.
+The application will require you to complete health history and immunisation records for each child, so please have these details ready.
 This information is important to our school nurses for the safety of your child.

 Upon review of your child’s completed application, we may also request the following:

-When the number of applicants exceeds the availability of space for a particular grade level, students will be placed on a waiting list until space becomes available.
+When the number of applicants exceeds the availability of space for a particular grade level, students will be placed on a waiting list.
 Applying students with a sibling already enrolled in the school will be given priority on the list.